An outcast brings Scripture home

-Watch Berki’s video story:
+Watch Berki’s Story

 To keep cultural tensions down, Berki typically tells stories one-to-one.
 But people welcome him.
 He’s one of them.
 He’s even growing his beard for credibility, considering his small stature.
 “To be clean-shaven in the Hamer culture means that you are a kid,” he says.

 Berki still visits his family, bringing coffee and telling Bible stories.
 They listen, but they still reject his wife, Terefra, and their only son.
-Speaking of “jumping,” a coming-of-age ritual that Berki refused to observe, his brothers maintain that “Until a man jumps, his marriage and children are illegitimate.”
+Speaking of “jumping,” a coming-of-age ritual that Berki refused to observe, his brothers maintain that “until a man jumps, his marriage and children are illegitimate.”

 He holds out hope, though, based on the changed lives he sees around him.